 Analysis of Song: Go and catch a falling star

 Go and catch a falling star,

 Get with child a mandrake root,

 In the first stanza of this piece the speaker begins by telling the listener to “Go and catch a falling star.”
 It is for this line that the poem is best known and is only the first representative of the outlandish tasks the speaker sets out.
 The next is to “Get with child,” or impregnate, a “mandrake root.”
 Both of these statements have a magical mood about them.
 The mandrake root is commonly associated with witchcraft or hallucinogens.

-In the next section of the first stanza he asks the listener to teach him to “hear mermaids singing” or alternatively how to “keep off envy’s stinging.”
+In the next section of the first stanza, he asks the listener to teach him to “hear mermaids singing” or alternatively how to “keep off envy’s stinging.”
 There is an interesting contrast in these requests between personal need and personal interest.
-In the final tercet of rhyming lines he adds that he wants to know what makes people honest.
-What “wind” or for what reason are some people honest and some deceitful.
+In the final tercet of rhyming lines, he adds that he wants to know what makes people honest.
+What “wind” or for what reason is some people honest and some deceitful.

 If thou be’st born to strange sights,

 Things invisible to see,

 Lives a woman true, and fair.